Company Reg. No. 23002/059/060

 Follow these steps to secure your permits:

-1. Book with a Licensed Agency – You cannot apply for the RAP yourself.
-Agencies like NepalHiking.com handle the process.
+1. Book with a Licensed Agency – Only licensed trekking agencies in Nepal are authorised to apply for the Restricted Area Permit (RAP) on your behalf.
+You cannot apply for the RAP yourself.
+Agencies like NepalHiking.com will manage the entire permit application process.

-2. Prepare Documents – Passport copy (valid 6+ months), 2–3 passport-sized photos, travel insurance details.
+2. Prepare: a passport copy (valid for 6+ months), 2–3 passport photos, and travel insurance information.

-3. Submit Application – Through your agency at the Nepal Tourism Board office.
+3. Submit the application through your agency to the Nepal Tourism Board.

-4. Make Payment – Permit fees are paid in Nepali Rupees (cash preferred).
+4. Pay permit fees in Nepali Rupees (cash preferred).

-👉 Apply 7–10 days before your trek to avoid last-minute delays.
+Apply 7–10 days before your trek to prevent last-minute delays.

 Permit TypeSAARC NationalsOther NationalsNotes